sathome78/exchange-scheme-migration-service/README.md

 Process of migration to locally deployed database.
 Each time migrations roll data into the database schema (without process of cleaning).

+**Property file:** application-up-test-migrate.properties

+- `up-test-migrate (develop):`

+Process of migration to locally deployed database.
+Each time migrations roll data into the database schema (without process of cleaning).

 **Property file:** application-up-migrate.properties

 - `up-reset-migrate (develop):`